Nepal travel – A complete guide for Nepal visit 2023 and 2024

 Do I need travel insurance?

-Please ensure you have your policy number and emergency telephone number of your insurance company.
+Please ensure you have your policy number and the emergency telephone number of your insurance company.
 If this is not available, please ensure that you have the details required to make a claim for your insurance in the event of an emergency.

 You can also want to pick a package that provides benefits from trip cancellation.
 In certain situations, this can cover cancelation penalties if you have to cancel your trip unexpectedly because of unforeseen circumstances such as sudden illness.
 Please note that cancellation insurance will cover only for specific reasons stated in your insurance policy contract.